 Pick Apples and Run with the Wolves in This Rustic SoCal Town

-Hit the trails, pan for gold, and howl with the wolves.
+Hit the trails, pan for gold, and howl with the wolves in this mountainous region outside of San Diego.

-Even in idyllic Southern California, where the average temperature rarely dips below a “brisk” 65 degrees, it’s nice to get a change of scenery every once in a while.
-Enter: Julian, a tiny town about an hour east of San Diego that, come autumn, will make you wonder if you've been accidentally transported to a fall foliage-ridden town in New England.
+Even in idyllic Southern California, where the average temperature rarely dips below a “brisk '' 65 degrees, San Diegans long for a picturesque autumn season filled with brilliant blue skies, changing leaves, piles of pumpkins, and hikes through the woods.
+Enter Julian, a tiny town about an hour east of San Diego that, come fall, will make you wonder if you've been accidentally transported to a fall foliage-ridden town in New England.

-Nestled in the foothills of the Cuyamaca Mountains, much of Julian’s rustic charm has to do with the fact that it’s preserved its roots as a Western mining town gone boom.
-The town experienced a population spike in the 1870s following the discovery of gold in a nearby stream by formerly enslaved cattleman A.E.
+Much of Julian’s rustic charm has to do with the fact that it’s preserved its roots as a Western mining town gone bust.
+Shortly after its founding in 1870, the town experienced a population spike following the discovery of gold in a nearby stream by formerly enslaved cattleman A.E.
 “Fred” Coleman; the find spurred San Diego’s first and only gold rush, which lasted until about 1900.
 (A bronze plaque near Town Hall also commemorates the city’s early Black history, as Julian once boasted the majority of San Diego’s Black population: in the 1880 census, 33 of 55 Black residents living in San Diego County lived in the Julian area.)

 Around that same time, another enterprising gentleman, James Madison (not the fourth president), brought a wagonload of young apple trees to the area.
 The trees flourished in the mountain environment and became one of the reasons people from all over SoCal continue to visit Julian today.

-With a friendly, small-town feel, four distinct seasons, and enough fun to make for a stacked itinerary—including an incredible wolf conservatory, hundreds of miles of trails, charming cafes and cideries, and more—Julian is perfect for a weekend escape or a longer stay.
-Here’s how to make the most of your visit.
+With a friendly, small-town feel, four distinct seasons, and enough fun to make for a stacked itinerary—including an incredible wolf conservatory, hundreds of miles of trails, charming cafes and cideries, and more—Julian is perfect for a weekend escape or a longer stay, and fall is one of the very best times to go.
+Here’s how to make the most of your visit:

 Apple pie is king

-The biggest name in town (and possibly in the West) is Julian Pie Company.
-Along with the most widely distributed apple pie throughout Southern California, they carry more than 20 pie varieties, apple cider donuts, apple nut bread, and “apple memories,” bits of extra pie crust cut out into hearts that are perfect to snack on during the ride home.
+No one visits Julian without indulging in its famous pies, and there’s no shortage of bakeries in town.
+Everyone you ask will have a personal favorite, but the biggest name in town (and possibly in the West) is Julian Pie Company.
+Along with boasting the most widely distributed apple pie throughout Southern California, they carry more than 20 pie varieties, apple cider donuts, apple nut bread, and “apple memories,” bits of extra pie crust cut out into hearts that are perfect to snack on during the ride home.
 At Mom’s Pie House, you’ll find a laundry list of pie options and other equally delightful confectionary goodness, but not to be missed are their apple dumplings loaded with brown sugar, cinnamon, and nutmeg and baked in cream cheese to absolute perfection.

 Have some old-timey fun